Employing workers from overseas

 If you hire an employee who isn’t entitled to work in New Zealand (even if they tell you otherwise), you could receive a fine of up to $10,000 or face other penalties.

 On this page:

-Any employee from overseas, who isn’t a New Zealand citizen, needs to have the right visa or permit to work in New Zealand.
-While it’s the employee’s responsibility to arrange a visa or permit to work in New Zealand, you might be asked to provide information in support of this, and you’ll need to check they are legally allowed to work here and have the correct work visa or permit before they start work.
+Any employee from overseas, who isn’t a New Zealand citizen, needs to have the right visa to work in New Zealand.
+While it’s the employee’s responsibility to arrange a visa to work in New Zealand, you might be asked to provide information in support of this, and you’ll need to check they are legally allowed to work here and have the correct work visa before they start work.

 You’re allowed to ask a prospective employee for evidence to show they are legally entitled to work in New Zealand.
 This could include asking to see a passport, birth certificate, citizenship certificate, residence permit, or Australian residence return visas.

 However, you can’t directly ask an overseas worker their personal history or country of origin in a job interview, or as part of the pre-employment process.